 But can they really?
 I passed HSK 5 in 2017 with 208 points (out of 300) and even though my score could have been worse, I didn’t doubt one second that I had passed the test only by the skin of my teeth.
 I could hardly read a Chinese newspaper, let alone “give a full-length speech”.

-HSK 5 is supposed to equal C1 language proficiency which is almost native-like fluency.
+HSK 5 was supposed to equal C1 language proficiency which is almost native-like fluency.
 It’s surprising how many people who come this “far” actually feel their grasp of the language is insufficient.

 So what else to do than prepare for the “final stage”?
-HSK 6 is officially the highest language level you can achieve in Mandarin, so formally speaking it’s the end of the line.
+HSK 6 was until 2021 the highest language level you can achieve in Mandarin.
+Now you can knock yourself out even further by aiming for HSK 9.
+But that’s pretty much the end of the line.
 There’s nothing beyond that.

 Beating HSK vs real life Mandarin skills